larsks/rhel-osp-upgrade-docs/upgrade-3.md

 ## Deploy the new compute environment

-1. Set up a parallel compute environment: install a new Nova controller, Horizon server, and compute nodes using the Havana repositories.
+1. [Set up a parallel compute environment][parallel]: install a new Nova controller  and compute nodes using the Havana repositories.

      These systems will use a configuration generally identical to that on your Grizzly Nova nodes.
 They will be making use of the same Keystone, Glance, Cinder, etc. services.

-     Your Havana compute environment *must* use a database distinct from that used by your Grizzly environment.

-1. Ensure that your new environment can see identity information, images, volumes and other items in your existing environment.

-1. Ensure that your community is able to access the new dashboard and API services.
+[parallel]: parallel-nova.html

 ## Move instances to the new environment